Retirement Planning Through Property: A Teesside Landlord's Guide

 With 25-year mortgages at an average rate of 4.5%, the combined mortgage payments are approximately £1,370 per month.
 Combined rent is £1,875 per month.
 That leaves a monthly surplus of roughly £505 before management fees, insurance, maintenance, and voids.

-After all costs, the portfolio approximately breaks even during the mortgage phase — which is fine, because the goal is not immediate income but long-term wealth building.
+After all costs, the portfolio approximately breaks even during the accumulation phase.
+That is fine, because the goal is not immediate income but long-term wealth building.

-At age 60 (or 65, depending on when the mortgages complete), all three properties are owned outright.
-Combined rent — which will have increased with inflation and market growth over the intervening decades — could reasonably be £2,500 to £3,000 per month at that point.
-After management fees (10%), insurance, maintenance, and tax, the net income might be £1,800 to £2,200 per month.
+At age 60 (or 65, depending on mortgage terms), all three properties are owned outright.
+Combined rent—which will have increased with inflation over the intervening decades—could reasonably be £2,500 to £3,000 per month at that point.
+After management fees, insurance, maintenance, and tax, the net income might be £1,800 to £2,200 per month.

 That is £21,600 to £26,400 per year in retirement income, plus the state pension, plus the capital value of three properties worth a combined £400,000 to £500,000 that could be sold or passed to the next generation.